magnesj/ResInsight/docs/Intersections.md

 These options are the same as for a regular 3D view (See [View Properties]({{ site.baseurl }}/docs/reservoirviews#view-properties) )

 - **Viewer**
-  - **Name** -- Useeditable name of the view.
-The default name is set by combining the name of the origin view and intersection name.
+  - **Name** -- User editable name of the view.
+The default name is set by combining the name of the origin view and the intersection name.
   - **Background** -- Color of the viewer background
-  - **Disable Results Lighting** -- Turn of the shadow effect to make the colors easier to compare with the legend.
-The effect is small on 2D Intersection View.
+  - **Disable Results Lighting** -- Toggle the light effect.
+When the lighting is turned off, the colors are easier to compare with the legend, but the colors carry no visual cue to visualize the 3D shape.
+The effect is tiny on 2D Intersection Views.
 - **Grid Appearance** -- Controls the drawstyle of the grid geometry
   - **Z Scale** -- Scales the view in Z(depth) direction to make slim K-layers easier to see
   - **Grid Lines** -- Controls what mesh lines to draw